TensorTom/De-Mainstream-YouTube-Extension/README.md

 A browser extension to remove Mainstream Media results from YouTube™ searches.
 Fixes the YouTube™ algorithm to remove mainstream media results from searches.

-Download on the Chrome Web Store here: https://chrome.google.com/webstore/detail/de-mainstream/dkcdmdpcapjlaoioeenamjdanpeehjan
+Download for Brave, Dissenter, Chrome-based browsers on the Chrome Web Store here: https://chrome.google.com/webstore/detail/de-mainstream/dkcdmdpcapjlaoioeenamjdanpeehjan

+Download for Firefox browsers on the Firefox Add-on Store here: https://addons.mozilla.org/en-US/firefox/addon/de-mainstream-youtube

 ## Set up & Run it